 Even though phishing presents a great risk, you can improve your security by applying the following advice:

-Hackers have gone so far in their endeavors to steal people’s money that they impersonate such credible services as FBI and IRS are.
-Luckily, services such as these always detect such attempts soon after they have been started and warn their consumers about them.
-In addition, there is a lot of information online about this type of fraud where you can get very useful information on phishing and cybercrime in general.
+Hackers have gone so far in their endeavors to steal people’s money that they impersonate such credible services as the FBI and IRS are.
+These services always detect such attempts and warn their consumers about them.
+Also, there is a lot of information online about this type of fraud where you can get very useful information on phishing and cybercrime in general.
 We hope that this article will be of great help to you, your family and friends.
 Please share any useful information with your loved ones because that is the best way to protect them.
 To prevent is to stop.
 To prevent is to protect.